fregonalab/Movie-Lens/README.md

 * [Technologies](#technologies)

 ## Description
-This project built a movie reccomendation system by using a small subset of the original data provided by Netflix.
-To create it, two distinct algoritms where performed, a model-based approach and matrix factorization.
+This project aims to develop a movie recommendation system by using a small subset of the original data provided by Netflix.
+To create it, two distinct algorithms where performed, a model-based approach and matrix factorization.
 The model-based approach was less accurate, but much faster.
 The matrix factorization have got a excellent RMSE score, however demanded more computational power.

 ## Technologies
 Project is created with: